Trade secret: Commonwealth nations

-Hong Kong

 Hong Kong does not follow the traditional commonwealth approach, instead recognizing trade secrets where a judgment of the High Court indicates that confidential information may be a property right.

 European Union

 The EU adopted a Directive on the Protection of Trade Secrets on 27 May 2016.
 The goal of the directive is to harmonize the definition of trade secrets in accordance with existing international standards, and the means of obtaining protection of trade secrets within the EU.

+Unlike other protections, like in the US, the trade secrets in the EU are not absolutely seen as an IP right, as it gives the holder no exclusive rights.
+It is more a protection against the unfair use or publication of the secret information.

 United States

-Within the U.S., trade secrets generally encompass a company's proprietary information that is not generally known to its competitors, and which provides the company with a competitive advantage.
+In the United States, trade secrets generally encompass a company's proprietary information that is not generally known to its competitors, and which provides the company with a competitive advantage.

 Although trade secrets law evolved under state common law, prior to 1974, the question of whether patent law preempted state trade secrets law had been unanswered.
 In 1974, the United States Supreme Court issued the landmark decision, Kewanee Oil Co. v.
 Bicron Corp., which resolved the question in favor of allowing the states to freely develop their own trade secret laws.